lochsh/get-rusty/notes.md

 ### What is Rust?

-Rust is an exciting new language (its first stable release was in 2015, last year!) designed to be safe, concurrent and practical.
+Rust is an exciting new language, started in 2010 and sponsored by Mozilla, its first stable release was in 2015, last year!
+It's designed to be safe, concurrent and practical.
 It is useful for the same kind of applications as C and C++ due to its speed and high level of control.

 Rust isn't simply a memory safe version of C++.
 Rust is its own language with its own design goals, and many features borrowed from functional programming.